LDAWG-a11y/a11yWebApp/src/guides/accessible-content-warnings.md

 * Animated content, this one may cause some users to feel nausea, dizziness, migraines, distractions or a plethora of other significant and physically uncomfortable conditions
 * Phobia-inducing content, some folks have phobias and these phobias can cause fear, panic, stress, anxiety and other unsettling emotional responses that have can significantly imapct our users
 * Nudity or sexual content, some of our users may not wish to see such imagery or it is inappropriate for them to have it displayed on their screen at this time.
 Its purpose may be completely inoccuous, as it could be art, but they may have their child shoulder-surfing, they may be at work, or they just may not want to see it at all
-* Violence and gore, we often encounter these types of imagery in online news articles and social media posts, they can at times be very explicit in nature, the aftermaths of natural disasters or accidents, crime scenes, the effects of war or other types of conflict, animal cruelty, medical procedures and many other types of imagery that may contain blood, death, severe injuries and many other types of gory content that could unsettle some users
+* Violence and gore, we often encounter these types of images in online news articles and social media posts, they can at times be very explicit in nature, the aftermaths of natural disasters or accidents, crime scenes, the effects of war or other types of conflict, animal cruelty, medical procedures and many other types of imagery that may contain blood, death, severe injuries and many other types of gory content that could unsettle some users
 * Emotional imagary, some images are published to ellicit an emotional response from users, perhaps the intention of the publisher is well-meaning, maybe they are trying to raise awareness of something, or encourage people to donate to the cause to help people, but some users may have lived through similar trauma or experiences and just seeing this type of imagery could trigger psychological episodes, cause them to relive or remember certain experiences, or cause other significantly traumatic feelings

 That's just some of the things that may cause a variety of adverse effects to our users, there are likely more.
 The purpose of this guide isn't to say "Thou cannot show these things on the web", because that is never the purpose, the majority of imagery on reputable sites have their place on the web and whilst some users may not want to see them, some users do and accessibility is all about choice and options, it's about allowing people to access content and sites in a way that works for them.
 So, as developers, designers, content editors and accessibility specialists we should be making our own judgement calls about what should be initially shown or not.
-Also, remember that context is key, if there were a site called Top 100 Gruesome Injuries, then it goes without saying that many of the images will be quite unpleasant and a user would typically nope out of even visiting the site.
+Also, remember that context is key, if there were a site called Top 100 Gruesome Injuries, then it goes without saying that many of the images will be unpleasant and a user would typically nope out of even visiting the site.
 Just a reminder, though, we should always prevent flashing imagery from autoplaying, even if we are working on a site called Strobes R Us, at least give the user a flow interupting modal that warns them the site is full of flashing content, as there are unfortunately people out there that will maliciously share links to flashing content, in an effort to cause users to have seizures, so no matter what, never autoplay those.

 ## How do we solve this problem?